Joaquín Velázquez: Career

 He made his professional debut with Puebla on 27 August 1995 in a 2–1 loss against Toros Neza.
 He spent two years with the club before being sent out on loan to Santos Laguna where he played 14 games before returning to Puebla where he played from 1998 to 2004.
 In 1999 with Puebla he experienced relegation for the first time and is still remembered by the clubs' fans for an emotional moment right after the referee ended the match that sealed the clubs' first relegation in more than 60 years.
 In 2004, he was sent on loan to the club's second division side BUAP where he played 65 games and scored three goals.
 In 2006 after Puebla's second relegation he rejoined the club and was key in helping the club return to the first division.
-In 2008 in a match against Pachuca he suffered a nose injury after smashing his face into an opponents' head right after scoring a goal.
+In 2008 in a match against Pachuca he suffered a nose injury after smashing his face into an opponent's head right after scoring a goal.
 In 2010 after internal problems with the new owners he was sent on paid leave and wouldn't return to the club.

 On 26 February 2013, Major League Soccer club Chivas USA announced they had signed Velázquez along with Peruvian defender Walter Vílchez, reuniting with their former coach at Puebla FC José Luis Sánchez Solá.